 - Myxredlin (insulin regular)

-Intermediate-acting insulin treatments include both regular human insulin and insulin analog products.
+Intermediate-acting insulin treatments include regular human insulin.
 It starts working within 1-2 hours and reaches its peak level around 4-12 hours and stays effective for about 12-18 hours.* Some intermediate-acting insulin brands include:

 - Humulin N (insulin neutral protamine Hagedorn (NPH))